angelicacodes/book_recommendation/README.md

 This book recommendation system is a proof of concept to encourage the new businesses that have launched online to incorporate a rating and recommender system.

+ProxLib is a shortened version of "proximus liber" in Latin which means "next book".

 ## TABLE OF CONTENTS